RduMarais/LibreKast/README.md

  1. setup a web server (such as Apache or Nginx),
  2. setup an ASGI server for delivering a django app
+   * *please note that you have to redirect not only HTTP, but also websockets !*
  3. clone the repository to start the app.
+ 4. In pollsite/settings.py :
- 4. change the default SECRET_KEY in settings
+   * change the default `SECRET_KEY` in settings
+   * add a `STATIC_ROOT` variable with the **absolute path for the static files your server is serving**
- 5. setup DEBUG = False
+   * setup `DEBUG = False`
+   * add your server IP/hostname to the `ALLOWED_HOSTS`
- 6. create a superuser and remove the default user (or change its password)
+ 5. create a superuser and remove the default user (or change its password)
- 7. collect static files and migrate them in the server static folder
+ 6. collect static files and migrate them in the server static folder
+ 7. start the ASGI
+   * *you may need to export `DJANGO_SETTINGS_MODULE`*

-lmk if you need my redirection setup for nginx or a docker image
+> lmk if you need my redirection setup for nginx or a docker image

 ## Current State diagram